 Resolution Server

-The Resolution Server stores the serial numbers and IP addresses and handles requests from the iPhone for the IP address associated with a given serial number nd requests from the Base Station to update its IP address.
+The Resolution Server will store the serial numbers and associated IP addresses of various base stations and handles requests from the iPhone for the IP address associated with a given serial number.
+It will also handle requests from the Base Station to update its IP address.

 Devices

-These are the actual devices that will be controlled by the iPhone.
-They will be regular electronic devices modified to be controlled by a microcontroller.
-The devices will be capable of receiving commands from the Base Station and sending information that needs to be sent to the iPhone to the Base Station.
+The actual devices that will be controlled by the iPhone will be regular electronic devices currently available on the market, or devices specially modified to be controlled by a microcontroller.
+The devices will be capable of receiving commands from the Base Station and sending information that needs to be sent from the iPhone to the Base Station.

 Technologies Overview

-Our system will be using a variety of technologies.
+The system will use a variety of technologies.
 Each component’s technology is discussed in the component’s sub section in section 4.
-Our communication is based on TCP/IP and uses JSON to structure information sent between components.
+All communication except for communications from base station to device shall be based on TCP/IP and uses JSON to structure information sent between components.
+Communications between devices and base station will be a serial format which will include methods to query data based upon an index system.

 Project Overview